 In the first scenario we’ll modify the onCreate() method of the main Activity of the BFA application and use “Apply changes”.
 Here is the output from Gradle profile with no incremental compiler.
 “Task Execution” is the time it took to execute all the build tasks needed for JRebel for Android to apply changes.
 Let’s take a look into “Task Execution” to see where we’re spending our time.

-As you can see the total task execution time is reduced to 5.7 seconds and compilation takes just 2.5 seconds!
-So, the compile time went from 14.6 seconds to 2.5 seconds (almost a 6X improvement!), because the incremental compiler in JRebel for Android avoided most of the no-op work and recompiled only the necessary classes.
+As you can see the compilation task takes just 1.6 seconds!
+So, the compile time went from 12.8 seconds to 1.6 seconds (a 8X improvement!), because the incremental compiler in JRebel for Android avoided most of the no-op work and recompiled only the necessary classes.

 Are there any downsides to the incremental compilation?